gSchool/responsive-login-page/readme.md

 1. Make a Pull Request against this repository

 __Discuss the relationship between HTML, JavaScript, the DOM API, and jQuery:__
 > HTML is the markup language that creates the skeleton (structure) and content for the page. the DOM, or Document Object Model, is the tree-like structure in which the content is organized.
-Javascript is an a dynamic language that is used for interactive functionality and can allow asynchronous behavior within the DOM, and jQuery is a library that sits on top of Javascript and makes it easier to interact with the DOM and make pages interactive--jQuery(javascript) can create DOM elements or modify the way a page looks or the values within it.
+Javascript is a dynamic language that is used for interactive functionality and can allow asynchronous behavior within the DOM, and jQuery is a library that sits on top of Javascript and makes it easier to interact with the DOM and make pages interactive--jQuery(javascript) can create DOM elements or modify the way a page looks or the values within it.

 ### Acceptance Criteria: